nemonik/hands-on-DevOps/readme.md

           servicePort: http
 ```

-An `Ingress` exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+An `c` exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 We are exposing out service via Traefik, who in turn exposes out application at http://192.168.0.11:8082/helloworld.

 Once our application is deployed to the cluster, Traefik's dashboard will permit a view into this at http://192.168.0.11:8083/dashboard/